 Cultivation details

-Requires a well-drained moderately fertile soil in a sunny position[200].
+Requires a well-drained, moderately fertile soil in a sunny position[200].
 Grows well in heavy clay soils and in sandy soils[188].
 Plants in general are not very cold-hardy when grown outdoors in Britain, though some forms will survive outdoors at least in the milder areas of the country.
-We have plants grown from seed collected in Oregon that have proved hardy to at least -5°c[K].
+We have plants grown from seeds collected in Oregon that have proved hardy to at least -5°c[K].
 A very ornamental plant, there are some named varieties.
 'Huichol' is a traditional clone used by the Huichol Indians that grows at an elevation of 1500 - 1800m in Mexico[183].
-The blooms are amongst the most sweetly-scented of all flowers[245].
+The blooms are amongst the most sweetly scented of all flowers[245].
 Removing dead flowers before the seed is formed will extend the flowering season[188].
 Plants are prone to slugs, snails and botrytis[188].
 Grows well with tomatoes[20].
+Leaves can be harvested throughout the growing season, typically in spring and summer, just before flowering for the best flavor.
+Mexican Tarragon flowers in late summer to early autumn.
+It is a fast-growing perennial herb that reaches full size within one growing season.
+Tagetes lucida, also known as Mexican tarragon, is self-pollinating.
+It's a hermaphrodite plant with both male and female reproductive organs.

 References Carbon Farming Information and Carbon Sequestration Information